19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (a) pursuant to a special resolution, execute on behalf of its subsidiary proprietors a lease of or rent part of such common property to any person for a period which exceeds one year but does not exceed 3 years and cannot be extended by exercise of any option of renewal to exceed an aggregate of 3 years; or

-(b) execute on their behalf a lease of or rent part of such common property to any person for a period which does not exceed one year and cannot be extended by exercise of any option of renewal to exceed an aggregate of one year,
+(b) pursuant to an ordinary resolution, execute on their behalf a lease of or rent part of such common property to any person for a period which does not exceed one year and cannot be extended by exercise of any option of renewal to exceed an aggregate of one year,

+[Act 35 of 2017 wef 01/02/2019]

 other than common property which is the subject of any lease accepted or acquired by the management corporation under subsection (3).